PostHog/posthog.com/contents/blog/aruba-hackathon.md

   - Offsites
 ---

-Every year, Team PostHog congregate for our annual all-company offsite.
+Every year, Team PostHog congregates for our annual all-company offsite.
 In previous years we've been to Italy, Portugal and Iceland.
 This year, we went to the Aruba – a tiny, Caribbean island just off the north coast of Venezuela.

 ![posthog aruba](../images/blog/aruba/aruba-vibes.jpeg)

 As a remote company, our offsites are a hugely important part of our culture.
-We encourage everyone to meet up when they can, be that through co-working, ad-hoc visits (which we pay for), or small team offsites, but we only get the whole company together once a year.
+We encourage everyone to meet up when they can, be that through co-working, ad-hoc visits ([which we pay for](/handbook/people/spending-money#budget-for-socializing), or [small team offsites](/handbook/company/offsites#small-team-offsites), but we only get the whole company together once a year.

 ![posthog aruba](../images/blog/aruba/people-shots.jpeg)